ibm-cloud-docs/ContinuousDelivery/limitations_plans.md

   1. Public projects are visible to all site visitors.
 The content in a public project is visible to everyone who accesses {{site.data.keyword.contdelivery_short}}, even if they are not invited to the project.
   2. Private projects are visible to select users only.
 For more information about granting users access to a project, see [Project members](https://us-south.git.cloud.ibm.com/help/user/project/members/index.md){:external}.
   3. Internal projects are visible to all logged-in users.
-Any user who has an {{site.data.keyword.Bluemix_notm}} account can view these projects.
+Any user who has an {{site.data.keyword.cloud_notm}} account can view these projects.

 You can modify the project type in the project's settings.
 For more information about the project settings, see [How to change project visibility](https://us-south.git.cloud.ibm.com/help/public_access/public_access#how-to-change-project-visibility){:external}.

 When you use {{site.data.keyword.gitrepos}}, the content that you contribute to a project is licensed under any terms that are specified in that project.
 When you create a project, include a file that describes the license that applies to the content.
 When you contribute to a project, your name and the email address that is associated with your commits might be visible to the public.
-The email address that is associated with your {{site.data.keyword.Bluemix_notm}} account is used when you create commits through the {{site.data.keyword.gitrepos}} web interface.
+The email address that is associated with your {{site.data.keyword.cloud_notm}} account is used when you create commits through the {{site.data.keyword.gitrepos}} web interface.